novalixofficial/NovaWebApp/README.md

 ⚠️ When running NovaDEL Analyzer, be aware that if you want to predict the addressability you will need the model generated in NovaML or your own model

 ## Licence
 This project is licensed under the Apache License.
-See the [LICENCE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 For questions or suggestions, open an issue or contact us at [pschambel@novalix.com](mailto:pschambel@novalix.com).